-Advocates gave up their bid for legalizing commercial adult-use in November's election because of the difficulty collecting signatures due to COVID.
+The Oklahoma Marijuana Legalization and Taxation Initiative map appear on the ballot on November 8th, 2022, as an initiated constitutional amendment.
+The initiative would legalize and regulate marjuana for those 21 and older.
 When it does happen, expect only a small boost from the transition to adult-use as Oklahoma does not have a large tourism industry, and anyone who wants a medical card can already get one.

-With no significant barriers to entry and a saturated license situation, no MSOs have yet flocked to the state.
-Much like mature, adult-use markets in Colorado and Oregon, MSOs will look to enter the Sooner State later rather than sooner.
+With no significant barriers to entry and a saturated license framework, no MSO's have yet flocked to the state.
+Much like mature, adult-use markets in Colorado and Oregon, MSO's will look to enter the Sooner State later rather than sooner.

-With almost 2K retail licenses issued for the projected ~$800MM in revenue for 2020, few if any of the existing operators would be meaningfully accretive from a top or bottom line.
+With over 2K retail licenses issued for the projected ~$1.4B in revenue for 2021, few if any of the existing operators would be meaningfully accretive from a top or bottom line.
 If an operator can be profitable in this Bible Belt state, they will earn the "proven operator" title.